skoruba/IdentityServer4.Admin/src/Skoruba.MultiTenant/ReadMe.md

 after authentication.

 ##### Startup method UsePreAuthenticationMultitenantMiddleware
-Since our resolution strategy is the ClaimsStrategy we are not going to configure any middleware here.
+Since our resolution strategies include claims, we dont want to configure our middleware here.

 ##### Startup method UsePostAuthenticationMultitenantMiddleware
-This is where we need to configure our middleware.  *NOTE: The UseMultiTenantFromClaims middleware is only used after the UseMultiTenant middleware is configured.
-Think of the UseMultiTenantFromClaims as a backup middleware if the UseMultiTenant middleware does not resolve the tenant.**
+This is where we need to configure our middleware.

 ##### Notes about StartupHelpers
 You dont need to do anything in this class.
 The flag for MultiTenantEnabled will be used to add (or not) additional services.

 ## Notes

+### Middleware order
+The authentication middleware creates the identity (and claims) for the user.
+Creating claims includes using the registered ClaimsPrincipalFactory and this object constructs a UserManager which in turn constructs a UserStore which constructs the ISkorubaTenantContext.
+In short, authentication middleware creates the SkorubaTenantContext which establishes the tenant.
+Those services are all registered as scoped in DI.

+So when the multi-tenant middleware is called after authentication, the ISkorubaTenantContext has already been constructed in the DI container and will continue to use the already defined object through the lifetime of the request.

+As is in the Finbuckle implementation, the developer should make use of factory properties for getting tenant information.
+The Finbuckle multi-tenant middleware uses the httpcontext to store the tenant info.
+This allows us to implement the ISkorubaTenantContext with an injected httpcontext and then retrieve the most current tenant info from that httpcontext.
+So when the authentication middleware executes the httpcontext doesn't have a tenant, but after the multi-tenant middleware executes the httpcontext has the tenant.

+This is only important if you adding the multi-tenant middleware AFTER the authentication middleware.

 ### Skoruba.MultiTenant.EfCacheStore
 This project is a custom tenant store.
 The Finbuckle tenant store for dbcontext